robinozer/chefs-table/README.md

 - font-family: Maitree, sans-serif;

 All text elements were black.
 The overall color scheme is very light: predominantly white and black.
-Additionally there is light beige and grey touches of color in the booking page.
+Additionally there is light beige and grey touches of color in the booking page and as background to the confirmation message.

 ## 6. Wireframes ##
 The software Balsamiq was used to create a rough visual for the three main pages of the website, before coding commenced.
 This helped visualize the end product and created a realistic scope for the project.
+Below are two of the mockups.

 ![SCREENSHOT OF WIREFRAMES](media/screenshot-wireframe-menu.png)
 ![SCREENSHOT OF WIREFRAMES](media/screenshot-wireframe-footer.png)

 ## 7. Technology ##
+- The wireframing software tool Balsamiq was used to create a visual mockup early on in the project.
+- GitPod was used to write and edit the code, while GitHub was used for deployment and to store a backup copy of the code.
-each skillset used in the application and why.
-CSS for styling elements, Fontawesome for fonts, gitpod for editing.
+- The code was written in HTML, and CSS was used for styling the elements.
+- Google Fonts was used to import the fonts used on the website.
+- FontAwesome was used for importing icons used in the footer.
+- W3C validator was used for finding errors in the code throughout the project and improving quality.
+- Chrome Dev tools was used for responsivity, testing CSS rules and exploring ways of managing bugs in the code.

 ## 8. Testing ##
 Test planning, test , test execution